ALVOR

 Evidence, not assumptions

-Run pen tests, SAST, DAST, vulnerability scans, and compliance audits - then link every finding to the control it validates.
-Evidence flows into an auditable chain: requirement to test to result to sign-off.
+Run pen tests, SAST, DAST, vulnerability scans, and compliance audits, then link every finding to the control it validates.
+Evidence flows into an auditable chain (requirement to test to result to sign-off) with versioned artifacts and integrity hashes.
 When the auditor asks how you verified a control, the answer is already there, timestamped and traceable.

 Phase 06